They might have flummoxed and annoyed you, but SAP calculations are a critical part of the design cycle for any residential scheme.

 A SAP score is a way to compare the energy output of different homes, resulting in a value between 1 and 100 + (100 reflecting zero energy costs and anything over shows you export electricity).
 The higher the SAP score, the lower fuel costs, and the lower carbon dioxide emissions.

-The SAP calculations determine an energy cost based on the dwelling construction, heating system, internal lighting, and any renewable technologies.
+The SAP calculations for new buildings determine an energy cost based on the dwelling construction, heating system, internal lighting, and any renewable technologies.
 It doesn’t include cooking fuel or appliances.

 Home builders will need to obtain a “pass” on their SAP calculations in order to comply with current building regulations.
 Without this calculation, the development is not approved and the building cannot be let or sold.